suriyan/dmoz_csv/README.md

-# dmoz_csv
+## DMOZ CSV

+[DMOZ](http://www.dmoz.org/) is a large communaly maintained open directory that categorizes web content.
+The data are posted in a [XML format](http://rdf.dmoz.org/).

-A python script to convert DMOZ content.rdf.u8.gz into a CSV file.
-It also includes the output CSV file generated from it.
+The [python scripts](scripts/) provided here convert DMOZ content.rdf.u8.gz into a CSV file.

 The structure of the file is